Freight Shipping from Milwaukee to Miami

 How much does it cost to ship freight from Milwaukee to Miami?

-Full truckload (FTL) rates from Milwaukee, WI to Miami, FL currently range from $3,552-$4,378 for a standard dry van load over the 1,652-mile route.
+Full truckload (FTL) rates from Milwaukee, WI to Miami, FL currently range $3,552-$4,378 (roughly $2.18-$2.66 per mile over 1,652 miles).
 LTL shipments typically cost $1,109-$1,804 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Milwaukee to Miami?